Termite Control

 • Avoid storing firewood or timber offcuts directly against walls.

-• Book follow-up inspections on the interval advised in your service report.
+• Book follow-up visits on the interval advised in your service report.

 Quick prevention tips